Retirement & Legacy

 Unfortunately, many people believe that they can automatically make decisions (whether personal, health-related or financial) for a family member or a spouse when they are unable due to a serious injury or illness or incapacity of some kind.
 This is not always true!
 Without proper advance planning to appoint your chosen representative if you are unable to do so, he or she will not have legal authority to make even fundamental financial or health care decisions for you.
 For example, medical privacy laws will deny your spouse/partner or family member access to your medical records and the ability to consult with your physician(s), financial laws limit control over your finances, and IRS regulations will prohibit filing income tax returns, just to name a few.

 Unless you legally appoint a decision-maker of your own selection, in advance through proper estate documents, you may need a court to select one for you.
 While the judge will likely appoint your spouse or a close family member, the court process to accomplish this is long and expensive and can be a burden to your family.

 Did you know that without having a plan in place, your assets may be distributed according to the state law, not your specific wishes?
-These laws written for people who do not have their own estate plan?
-Of course, this very impersonal estate plan written by state lawmakers will likely not reflect your own unique circumstances and objectives for your heirs or your spouse and assets.
+These laws were written for people who do not have their own estate plan, Of course, this very impersonal estate plan written by state lawmakers will likely not reflect your own unique circumstances and objectives for your heirs or your spouse and assets.
 In fact, depending on how your assets are titled and how your beneficiary designations are arranged, you may inadvertently disinherit your important heirs.

 Now, let’s consider something no one wants to think about.